DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxSankey/1 Configuration/node/opacity.md

 Specifies the nodes' transparency.

 ---
-This option accepts a value from 0 to 1: 0 makes the nodes transparent; 1 makes them opaque.
+This property accepts a value from 0 to 1: 0 makes the nodes transparent; 1 makes them opaque.